pfroysdon/reading_rack/README.md

 # Casual Reading

-I have ~60 books that I have read in this area.
+**Note:** I have ~60 books that I have read in this area.
 I will post the photos, links, and reviews soon.
+Below is a partial list.

 ### Technical
 - [The Making of the Atomic Bomb - Rhodes](https://a.co/d/9VpamVx)  Wonderful book that describes the history that lead to the Manhattan Project, and the pesonal history of the primary scientists on the project.
 I have read this book 3 times!
 10/22